JMP-MO/PyEarthTools/README.md

 ## Usage

-If installed, this package will automatically be imported when `edit.data` is if the user is on NCI.
+If installed, this package will automatically be imported when `pyearthtools.data` is if the user is on NCI.

 It can also be explicitly imported if installed by,